En esta sección te presentamos las últimas 5 entradas de nuestros blogs de referencia

 I'm the new Salesforce Trailhead Developer Advocate

 After Labor Day I'll be joining the Salesforce Developer Relations team as the new Trailhead Developer Advocate!
 Is this a dream job?
 Yes!
 Am I super-excited?
 Yes!
 If you are not familiar with Trailhead (shame on you!), it's simply the best way to learn Salesforce.
-Period.
-New to Salesforce or […]
+Period. […]

 My App Mavericks Video Interview with HeyWire

 I recently recorded an App Maverick interview for Salesforce with Meredith Flynn-Ripley, CEO and Founder of HeyWire, for a walkthrough of Heywire’s apps, LiveText Agent and Business Messenger.
-I've been doing SMS integration for Salesforce for years but HeyWire has some great features that make for a complete SMS […]
+I've been doing SMS integration for Salesforce for years but HeyWire has some great features that make for […]

 Código, código y más código.
 Este Arquitecto y Force.com MVP está obsesionado con mostrarnos las entrañas de salesforce.
 El siempre intentará primero mostrarte el secreto origen del universo salesforce «los metadatos».
 Pertenece a la antigua escuela del la consola de comandos.
 No te dejará impasivo con sus útiles aplicaciones.
 Síguelo, aprenderás seguro.